 - View Time Percentage: How much of each video do prospects watch?

 Remember how we just discussed video analytics?
-Leaders can add those reports to their CRM dashboard to see how individual reps perform.
+Leaders can add those reports to their CRM dashboards to see how individual reps (and whole teams) are performing.
 For example, do a handful of reps generate the lion’s share of booked meetings?
-Or does a single rep earn an abnormally high response rate?
+Does a single rep earn an abnormally high response rate?
 You can use this info to dig in to view those reps’ videos, see what they do differently, and coach the rest of the team based on what you find.

 To test video’s effectiveness, try rolling it out to one particular team, or even just a few individuals, and see how it alters their performance compared to the rest of the organization.

-Leaders can also view video performance for the entire team and ask questions such as: How do videos influence my team’s deals?” or “Where are videos most effective in my team’s sales cycle?”
+Leaders can also view video performance for the entire team and answer questions like “How do videos influence my team’s deals?” or “Where are videos most effective in my team’s sales cycle?”

-The data can be as granular as they want: Sales enablement teams can view which parts of videos individual prospects view, skip, or repeat, to fully understand how they consume video and how the team can use it to drive more sales.
+The data can be as granular as they want.
+Sales enablement teams can view which parts of videos individual prospects view, skip, or repeat, to fully understand how they consume video and how the team can use it to drive more sales.

-Practice Makes Perfect
+Practice Makes Your Video Sales Strategy Perfect

 This post was originally published on January 23, 2019.
-It was updated on June 15, 2020.
+It was updated on February 25, 2023.